OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 ## Using a Buzzer {#arduino-kit-using-a-buzzer}

-// TODO: ayayay this intro is so boring, please spice it up
+// TODO: ay-ay-ay this intro is so boring, please spice it up

 In this tutorial, we will use a push button and a buzzer.
 If the push button is pressed the buzzer will buzz until the button is released.
 We'll cover two ways to do this: polling the input and using a interrupt.